HTTP5214-Winter2023/Team_Boilerplate/standup-report.md

 Our team had the following meetings:

 We researched on the scripts of powershell and determine how to get other's work when we add those scrpits.
-Then, we discussed what page we are going to make
+Then, we discussed what page we are going to make.

 Boilerplate meeting,
 lead by Sophia Scott,